 Hazel McNair Hutchison

-Hazel Hutchison (MA, PhD)has lectured in British and American Literature at the University of Aberdeen since 2001.
+Hazel Hutchison (MA, PhD) has lectured in British and American Literature at the University of Aberdeen since 2001 and is taking up a post at the University of Leeds in September 2021.
 Her research focuses on fiction and poetry of the nineteenth and early twentieth centuries.
-She is the author of Seeing and Believing: Henry James and the Spiritual World (New York: Palgrave, 2006), Brief Lives: Henry James (London: Hesperus, 2012), and Write Great Essays and Dissertations (London: Hodder, 2007 and 2010).
-She has published a number of articles on James, Rupert Brooke, D. G. Rossetti and Gerard Manley Hopkins.
+She is the author of The War That Used Up Words: American Writers in a European War (New Haven, Yale 2014), Seeing and Believing: Henry James and the Spiritual World (New York: Palgrave, 2006), Brief Lives: Henry James (London: Hesperus, 2012), and Write Great Essays and Dissertations (London: Hodder, 2007 and 2010).
 She has also edited Mary Borden's First World War memoir The Forbidden Zone (London: Hesperus, 2008) and a collection of poems about Aberdeen with Alan Spence, Silver: An Aberdeen Anthology (Edinburgh: Polygon, 2009).
-She is currently writing a book about American writers in Europe during the First World War, and editing a volume of shorter fiction from the 1890s for the forthcoming Cambridge Edition of the Complete Fiction of Henry James.
+She is currently editing a volume of shorter fiction from the 1890s for the forthcoming Cambridge Edition of the Complete Fiction of Henry James.